Hotmoka/hotmoka/README.md

 improved version.
 This new version solves both problems at once.
-The policy is very simple: it imposes a minimum bet, in order to avoid free games; if a winner emerges, then the game forwards him only 90% of the jackpot; the remaing 10% goes to the creator of the `TicTacToe` contract.
+The policy is very simple: it imposes a minimum bet, in order to avoid free games; if a winner emerges, then the game forwards him only 90% of the jackpot; the remaining 10% goes to the creator of the `TicTacToe` contract.
 If, instead, the game ends in a draw, it forwards the whole jackpot to the creator.
 Note that we added a `@FromContract` constructor, that takes